top of page

 4. Sensory Processing Differences

-✅ Overwhelm in crowded or chaotic environments
+• Feeling overwhelmed in crowded or chaotic environments.

 5. Hyperfocus and Special Interests

-✅ Feeling motivated only by interest-based activities
+• Feeling motivated primarily by interest-based activities.

 6. Burnout and Energy Crashes